 The big LCD screen is a major plus here because it’s so thoughtfully laid out and easy to understand without so much as a glance at the manual.
-The battery remaining icon is a big bonus too and, speaking of batteries, you’ll need to buy a couple of AAs because it doesn’t come with any.
-Like most water timers, the OMORC comes with two sizes of outdoor tap connector plus a selection of different rubber washers.
+The battery remaining icon is a bonus too and, speaking of batteries, you’ll need to buy a couple of AAs because it doesn’t come with any.
+Like most water timers, the Johgee comes with two sizes of outdoor tap connector plus a selection of different rubber washers.

-This new ecological irrigation pump from Bosch is a brilliant watering solution for those with a water butt on their land.
+This irrigation pump from Bosch is a brilliant watering solution for those with a water butt on their land.
 Instead of having to faff about with watering cans, the GardenPump 18 uses cordless technology to pump water from the butt through your hosepipe to a water gun or sprinkler.

 Simply mount the battery control unit to a wall or wooden post next to the butt, feed in the supplied suction hose with pump attached and loop the hose guide over the lip of the butt.
 Now grab a pre-charged Bosch 18v 2.5aH battery from your tool shed – or purchase one online – and clip it into the control unit.
 The whole shebang is now ready to plug in a hose and get watering without increasing your already extortionate water bill.

-Against all odds, this cordless pump pushes out about 10 litres of water a minute and produces a spray with a very decent reach; not a dribble as you might expect.
+This cordless pump pushes out about 10 litres of water a minute and produces a spray with a very decent reach; not a dribble as you might expect.
 The Bosch GardenPump 18 works efficiently with hoses up to 25m in length.

 For outright eco-friendly convenience this efficient garden gadget takes some beating.
 It’s not too pricey either.